araobp/pic-mcu/README.md

 I use the Instrument 1 to generate a data set as an input for machine learning (training and testing).

-I have just tested a simple neural network with TensorFlow to classify human body movement.
-[The notebook is here](./tensorflow/machine_learning_hidden_softmax.ipynb).
+I have just tested a simple CNN with TensorFlow to classify human body movement.
+[The notebook is here](./tensorflow/machine_learning_CNN.ipynb).

 Reference:
 - [Time series classification with Tensorflow](https://burakhimmetoglu.com/2017/08/22/time-series-classification-with-tensorflow/)